nh-server/switch-guide/docs/extras/updating.md

 Otherwise, you can safely update your system firmware through the system settings.

+!!!warning "Note about autoRCM"
+    If you have autoRCM enabled and you're updating your system in stock, **updating will disable autoRCM** and you will need to enter RCM manually to boot custom firmware again.
+    To prevent autoRCM from being disabled, boot CFW on sysMMC and update through settings from there.

 ### About emuMMC

 sysMMC and emuMMC have separate system firmwares and need to be updated separately.